How To Start Pricing Experiments in 2025

 1. Know Your Baseline

-Pro tip: Use tools like Mida.so to run A/A test to track these metrics easily.
+Pro tip: Use tools like Mida.so to run A/A test to establish reliable baseline metrics before running any experiments.

 2. Identify Your Goals